MrHedmad/data-stewardship-knowledgebase/CONTRIBUTING.md

 # Contributing to the Data Stewardship Knowledgebase

 Welcome to the Data Stewardship Knowledgebase!
 We're excited that you're interested in contributing.
-This guide will help you get started with the contribution process.
+This guide will help you get started.

 ## Table of Contents
 - [Requirements](#requirements)